-Fellowship training in this program is under Dr. G. E. Ghali, Dr. D. David Kim, Dr. Brett Shirley, Dr. Andrew Meram, and Dr. Stavan Patel, all of whom are well-respected and accomplished fellowship-trained head and neck surgeons with expertise in all aspects of head and neck surgery and microvascular reconstruction.
-Training is conducted at both the Academic Medical Center at Ochsner LSU Health Shreveport and the various Willis-Knighton Health System facilities.
-The Academic Medical Center is a tertiary hospital with approximately 430 beds, and the Willis-Knighton Health System is a tertiary health care system with multiple hospital locations.
+Fellowship training in this program is under Drs.
+D. David Kim, Fawaz Alotaibi and Yousef Alshamrani, all of whom are well-respected and accomplished fellowship-trained head and neck surgeons with expertise in all aspects of head and neck surgery and microvascular reconstruction.
+Training is conducted at both the Academic Medical Center at Ochsner LSU Health Shreveport and St. Mary's Medical Center.
+The Academic Medical Center is a tertiary hospital with approximately 430 beds.
 The patient accruement area includes all of northwest Louisiana, southwest Arkansas and east Texas.
 Approximately 700 head and neck oncology patient visits are recorded each year.
 All patients are presented prospectively and retrospectively at the multidisciplinary Head and Neck Oncology Tumor Board to obtain a consensus opinion on treatment.

 This Fellowship is a fully-accredited CODA comprehensive two-year fellowship encompassing a full spectrum of Head & Neck Surgery with interdisciplinary management and microvascular reconstruction.